 424 – Tax credit for a labour-sponsored fund

-To calculate your credit, add the tax credits shown on your RL-10 slip and the tax credits you did not use before 2020 and then subtract the cancelled credits shown on your RL-10 slip from the result.
+To calculate the amount of your credit, add the tax credits shown on your RL-10 slip and the tax credits you did not use before 2021 and then subtract the cancelled credits shown on your RL-10 slip from the result.
 However, the total amount of the shares acquired in a labour-sponsored fund that you can take into account in calculating your credit cannot be more than $5,000.

-Under certain conditions, you can carry forward the portion of the credit you are not claiming for 2020 to reduce your income tax for future years.
-For example, if the total of the amounts shown in boxes A and G of your RL-10 slip is more than $5,000, the surplus can be used to calculate your credit for future years.
+Under certain conditions, you can carry forward the portion of the credit you are not claiming for 2021 to reduce your income tax for future years.
+For example, if the total of the amounts shown in boxes A, G1 and G2 of your RL-10 slip is more than $5,000, the surplus can be used to calculate your credit for future years.

 You are not entitled to this credit if any of the following situations apply to you: